powderflask/bootstrap-extras/README.md

 --------
  * toggle_this:     got 2 views of same content (e.g., value/form field)?
 Let user toggle between them.
  * column_collapse: got a wide table?  short on real-estate?
 Allow user to collapse some of those columns down.
- * spinner:         a simple, CSS-only spinner.
+ * spinner:         a simple, CSS-only spinner (credit: http://jsfiddle.net/csswizardry/M2D4M/)
  * ajax_form_mixin: for simple, standardized AJAX interactions where form is being submitted
  * progress_report: want a user-adjustable progress bar?
 This is it!
 With optional Ajax interaction.
  * modal_carousel:  a bootstrap carousel in a modal pane